pdm-project/pdm/docs/docs/usage/dependency.md

 **All** development dependencies are included as long as `--prod` is not passed and `-G` doesn't specify any dev groups.

 Besides, if you don't want the root project to be installed, add `--no-self` option, and `--no-editable` can be used when you want all packages to be installed in non-editable versions.
-With `--no-editable` turn on, you can safely archive the whole `__pypackages__` and copy it to the target environment for deployment.

 You may also use the pdm lock command with these options to lock only the specified groups, which will be recorded in the `[metadata]` table of the lock file.
 If no `--group/--prod/--dev/--no-default` option is specified, `pdm sync` and `pdm update` will operate using the groups in the lockfile.
 However, if any groups that are not included in the lockfile are given as arguments to the commands, PDM will raise an error.